Mitrokhin Archive: Preparations for large-scale sabotage

-Reception and reviews
+Reception

+Utilization of Mitrkohin Archive is not without risk because these documents only contain handwritten notes of Mitrokhin and no original documents or photocopies were ever made available to analyze these notes.
+Many scholars remain skeptical of the context and authenticity of the notes of Mitrokhin.

-The historian Joseph Persico wrote that "several of the much-publicized revelations [from the book], however, hardly qualify as such.
-For instance, the authors tell how the K.G.B. forged a letter from Lee Harvey Oswald to E. Howard Hunt, the former C.I.A. officer and later Watergate conspirator, in order to implicate the C.I.A. in the Kennedy assassination.
+In 1999, the historian Joseph Persico wrote that "several of the much-publicized revelations [from the book], however, hardly qualify as such.
+For instance, the authors tell how the K.G.B. forged a letter from Lee Harvey Oswald to E. Howard Hunt, the former CIA officer and later Watergate conspirator, in order to implicate the CIA in the Kennedy assassination.
 Actually, this story surfaced in Henry Hurt's Reasonable Doubt, written 13 years ago.
-Similarly, the story that the K.G.B. considered schemes for breaking the legs of the ballet dancer Rudolf Nureyev for defecting to the West was first reported in a book written six years ago."
-And he added that "it does seem odd that a key K.G.B. archivist never had access to a copying machine, but had to copy thousands of pages in longhand.
+Similarly, the story that the KGB considered schemes for breaking the legs of the ballet dancer Rudolf Nureyev for defecting to the West was first reported in a book written six years ago."
+He added that "it does seem odd that a key KGB archivist never had access to a copying machine, but had to copy thousands of pages in longhand.
 Still, the overall impact of this volume is convincing, though none of the material will send historians scurrying to rewrite their books."

+In her 2000 review, scholar Amy Knight said: "While The Sword and the Shield contains new information ... none of it has much significance for broader interpretations of the Cold War.
+The main message the reader comes away with after plowing through almost a thousand pages is the same one gleaned from the earlier books: the Soviets were incredibly successful, albeit evil, spymasters, and none of the Western services could come close to matching their expertise.
+Bravo the KGB."
+That same year, Reg Whitaker, a professor of Political Science at York University in Toronto, gave a review at the Intelligence Forum about the book where he wrote that "The Mitrokhin Archive arrives from a cache under a Russian dacha floor, courtesy of the British intelligence community itself, and its chosen historian, Chris Andrew", and that the book "is remarkably restrained and reasonable in its handling of Westerners targeted by the KGB as agents or sources.
+The individuals outed by Mitrokhin appear to be what he says they were, but great care is generally taken to identify those who were unwitting dupes or, in many instances, uncooperative targets."